-10) Assessment during practical skill and training.
+9) Assessment during practical skill and training.

-For each task, the Training Engineer should assess the trainee to ensure sufficient knowledge, competence and skill.
+For each task, the trainee should demonstrate sufficient knowledge, competence and skill.

-11) Record of experience and training.
+10) Recording experience and training.

-Experience including training shall be recorded by the trainee in their logbook.
-Training Engineers shall verify the completion of training in the logbook with their signature, name and licence number.
+Experience including training shall be recorded in detail (see the BGA published logbook for guidance) by the trainee in their logbook.
+The detail helps with the final assessment.
+A suitably qualified and experienced BGA inspector with Part 66-L licence within the BGA CAO who has overseen training is to confirm the training in the logbook with their signature, name and licence number.

-12) Recommendation for final assessment.
+11) Recommendation for final assessment.

-- a) When the Sponsor is satisfied that the trainee has sufficient experience of maintenance and has completed the training to the required standard, the Sponsor should complete the course completion certificate (Appendix 2 below) and inform the BGA Office in writing that the trainee is ready for the final assessment. - b) Unless the BGA CTO determines that special circumstances apply, the full set of Part c) The trainee may at this point apply to become a BGA Inspector prior to qualifying for a Part66L licence.
-The BGA Inspector authorization in that case will be limited to non-Part 21 sailplanes.
+- a) When the Sponsor is satisfied that the trainee has sufficient experience of maintenance and has completed the training to the required standard, the Sponsor should complete the course completion certificate (Appendix 2 below) and inform the BGA Office in writing that the trainee is ready for the final assessment. - b) Unless the BGA CTO determines that special circumstances apply, the full set of Part 66-L CAA examinations must be passed prior to the final assessment taking place. - c) The trainee may at this point apply to become a BGA Inspector prior to qualifying for a Part66L licence.
+Until the Part66L licence has been issued, the BGA Inspector authorization will have to be limited to non-Part 21 sailplanes.